What is ABAlink?

 If you are ever unsure about whether a person calling you is from ABAlink, or calling on behalf of us, before you give them any information, you should ask the person to verify their identity, take their name and number and call us back at our office on 02 9411 4618.

-We collect personal information about employees and prospective employees in order to conduct employment and employment-related activities such as payroll services, recruitment and selection, performance management, reporting and work health and safety.
+We collect personal information about employees and prospective employees to conduct employment and employment-related activities such as payroll services, recruitment and selection, performance management, reporting, NDIS Worker Compliance and work health and safety.
 Our collection, use, storage, and disclosure of personal information about employees and prospective employees is in accordance with the Privacy Act and Fair Work Act 2009.

 How do we use and disclose personal information?

 We collect, hold, use and disclose personal information for the purpose of providing services, including under the NDIS, conducting our operations, communicating with participants and health service providers, conducting research and evaluation on and improving and promoting our services, and complying with our legal obligations.
 By providing personal information to us, you consent to us using your information for those purposes, and for any related purpose, or any purpose that could reasonably be expected at the time your personal information was collected or to which you otherwise consent.

 We make a record or note of some phone calls to help us in ensuring that the service we provide meets the highest standards.
 We may use your information to seek feedback from you regarding your level of satisfaction with our services.